brianleetest/testGit/README.md

-People do a git clone:
+People need to create a git hub account (to push changes below).

+People make a directory.
-git clone https://github.com/brianleetest/testGit.git
+People do a git clone in that directory: git clone https://github.com/brianleetest/testGit.git

 People do a git pull.